 The researchers caution that these findings are only preliminary and that additional testing on larger infant population samples is necessary before any definite conclusions can be reached.
 That said, the researchers remain optimistic that their findings could eventually lead to new preventative treatment options for respiratory infection and possibly other common forms of childhood illness.
 And in the meantime, there appears to be little harm in administering probiotics to young children under the guidance of a qualified medical professional.

 When it comes to the health of your children, you should always research any products they may take, and consult your healthcare provider.
-I personally recommend Latero-Flora probiotic.
-I gave it to my kids when they were both infants.

 What are your thoughts on this study about probiotics and infants?
 We would love to hear them in the comments below.